apache/cordova-docs/www/docs/en/2.2.0/cordova/file/filetransfer/filetransfer.md

 Details
 -------

-The `<a href="../fileobj/fileobj.html">File</a>Transfer` object provides a way to upload files to a remote server using an HTTP multi-part POST request.
+The `FileTransfer` object provides a way to upload files to a remote server using an HTTP multi-part POST request.
 Both HTTP and HTTPS protocols are supported.
-Optional parameters can be specified by passing a <a href="../fileuploadoptions/fileuploadoptions.html"><a href="../fileobj/fileobj.html">File</a>UploadOptions</a> object to the upload method.
-On successful upload, the success callback will be called with a <a href="../fileuploadresult/fileuploadresult.html"><a href="../fileobj/fileobj.html">File</a>UploadResult</a> object.
-If an error occurs, the error callback will be invoked with a <a href="../filetransfererror/filetransfererror.html"><a href="../fileobj/fileobj.html">File</a>TransferError</a> object.
+Optional parameters can be specified by passing a FileUploadOptions object to the upload method.
+On successful upload, the success callback will be called with a FileUploadResult object.
+If an error occurs, the error callback will be invoked with a FileTransferError object.
 It is also possible to download a file from remote and save it on the device (only iOS and Android).

 Supported Platforms